12 Steps To Successful Entrepreneurship

 9. Understand the small business growth cycle stages

 Growing a small business is a process.
-As such, it has a very predictable cycle with key objectives on which you must focus based on your stage.
+Entrepreneurship means learning that very predictable cycle with key objectives on which you must focus based on your stage.
 If you don’t understand the cycle and at what stage your business is in it’s a crap shoot as to whether you’ll get where you want to go.
 Find out more about the growth cycle by reading the posts within our Business Growth Series on this website.

 10. Avoid “shiny object syndrome”